-"Devekut: the attachment of our soul to the Light of the Creator."
+"Attaching our Souls to the Light of the Creator."

 But, how do we make this concept of devekut a bit more practical?
 There's a simple tool we can all begin using.
 Rav Ashlag explains that any pain, lack, darkness, or sadness that we experience has only one cause: the distance or detachment of our soul from the Light of the Creator.
 We may think it's caused by someone doing something to us, or because of some occurrence in our life, but that is not true.
 The real source is only because of one thing - our soul is distant.
 And to the degree that it is distant and detached from the Light of the Creator, is to the degree that sadness, darkness, and lack will manifest in our lives.